runnerty/runnerty/docs/process.md

 With the ```id``` field we are indicating the executor that we are going tov use.
 The rest of the fields are params for the executor.
 Know more about the executors and their usage in [executors] doc.
 Yo can also chekc the [conf] documentation to know how to configure them.

-### events
+### notifications

-With the events property Runnerty can access to the differnt states of the process: ```"on_start", "on_fail", "on_retry" and "on_end"```.
+With the notifications property Runnerty can access to the differnt states of the process: ```"on_start", "on_fail", "on_retry" and "on_end"```.

-In this events we can notify anything on a state of the process using a notificator. know mor about [notificators].
+In this notifications we can notify anything on a state of the process using a notificator. know more about [notificators].

-This is an example of the events of a process using the Telegram notificator to notify the different states of the process to a Telegram chat:
+This is an example of the notifications of a process using the Telegram notificator to notify the different states of the process to a Telegram chat:

 ```json
 {